MessiasDevAJC/MessiasDevAJC/README.md

 <h1 align="center">Hi 👋, I'm Allan Costa, but most call me Messias</h1>
-<h3 align="center">I am a Full Stack Developer with a background in finance, management and social entrepreneurship.
+<h3 align="center">I am a Full Stack Developer and Project Manager with a background in finance, management and social entrepreneurship.
 The journey has been long but a uplifting one.
 On this path i have learned that clear communication and synergy is essential and given my experiences i always try to bridge those gaps in all environments and situations.</h3>

 <h1    </h1>
 <h1    </h1>